hanabi/hanabi.github.io/Reference.md

   - Alice clues red to Cathy, touching a red 1 as a *Play Clue*.
   - Bob blind-plays his *Finesse Position* and it successfully plays as blue 2.
   - Cathy knows that a *Bluff* has occurred and marks her red card as red 3 (the *one-away-from-playable* red card).
-  - Of course, this is a lie, because Cathy's red card is actually a red 1.
+  - Of course, this is not true, because Cathy's red card is actually a red 1.
 The team will likely get a misplay at some point in the future.
 - If the above example happens and Alice is not making a mistake, then Alice must be trying to communicate something extra.
 This should signal an *Discharge* on the very next player.
 - Since the *Third Finesse Position* card was played instead of the *Finesse Position* card, then the player who received the clue will know that the card is trash.
 - For example, in a 3-player game:
   - All the 1's are played on the stacks.
   - Alice clues red to Cathy, touching a red 1 as a *Play Clue*.
-  - Bob knows that if he played his *First Finesse Position*, then Cathy would write a note of red 3 on the card (as a *Bluff*), which would be a lie.
+  - Bob knows that if he played his *First Finesse Position*, then Cathy would write a note of red 3 on the card (as a *Bluff*), which would be a *Lie*.
-  - Bob knows that if he played his *Second Finesse Position*, then Cathy would write a note of red 5 on the card (as a *5 Color Ejection*), which would be a lie.
+  - Bob knows that if he played his *Second Finesse Position*, then Cathy would write a note of red 5 on the card (as a *5 Color Ejection*), which would be a *Lie*.
   - Bob blind-plays his *Third Finesse Position*, and it successfully plays as green 2.
   - Cathy knows that a *Discharge* has occurred from Alice's red clue.
 Thus, this must be an *Unknown Trash Discharge*, so Cathy's red card must be trash.
 Cathy marks her red card as red 1 (since that is the only possible trash red card) and discards it.
 - When multiple cards are clued with an *Unknown Trash Discharge*, **only the focus of the clue is considered to be trash**.
 This means that *Good Touch Principle* applies to the non-focused cards.
 (Note that this is **the opposite of the *Trash Bluff***.
 In a *Trash Bluff*, when multiple cards are clued, **all** of the touched cards are considered to be trash.)